ShigekiKarita/espnet/egs/just/asr1/README.md

 ## step 4. extend this recipe

-As seen in the previous section, the results are not enough.
+As seen in the previous section, the result is not great enough.
 You can tune up this `run.sh` as follows
 - run more epochs e.g., `$ ./run.sh --epochs 50` because it does not seem to be converged in 15 epochs
 - tweak optimizer parameters
 - tweak neural networks